tastycrayon/sveltekit-pocketbase-auth/README.md

 ## How it works

 `src/hooks.server.ts` sits bewteen clients and Sveltekit server.
 It takes cookie from user, and creates an `pb` instance in Sveltekit.

+`src/hooks.client.ts` does the same and allows usage on client-side/browser.

 ```ts
 const pb = new PocketBase(); // new instance